Spidersnet’s Car Dealer Guide to Twitter

 3. Almost there!

-Ok so you have set up your Twitter profile and followed a few accounts.
-But before you crack on with tweeting and finding others to follow, you will want to ensure that your page is looking sharp.
 A nice looking, informative profile page will leave your dealership looking professional.
 Here are some tips on how you can get your page up to speed.

-If you haven’t added a profile photo to your page during the setting up process above then you will want to ensure you do so right away.
 Remember, your profile photo should be your company logo to remain consistent with company branding.

 After you have added in your profile photo, you will want to add a header photo to your page.
 This is the large image that sits at the top of your Twitter profile page in the background.
 It needs to be 1500px wide and 500px high and should not be too distracting.
 Remember, it is in the background, so choose something that works nicely with your logo and the rest of your profile page design.

-Hawthorns are a Spidersnet client with a very slick and professional looking Twitter page.
+Boss Motor Company are a Spidersnet client with a very slick and professional looking Twitter page.
 Take a look at their Twitter profile below…

 You will also want to ensure that you have written a short company bio.
-Make sure that it mentions what your dealership offers and try to include a few keywords in there too to help with search.
-When someone lands on your page the first thing they will see is the imagery you have chosen to include.
-However, they will then most likely give your mini bio a quick read so make sure it is clear, concise and sells your dealership to new customers!
+Make sure that it mentions what your dealership offers and try to include a few keywords in there too to help with

 Location and website

 Finally, the last two fields that you need to include is your dealership’s location and web address.
 This way, anyone who lands on your Twitter page, will know where they can find you both online and offline.
-Once you’ve filled in all of the above, click ‘Save changes’ and you’re ready to start using Twitter.

-One of the first things you should do once you’ve set up your Twitter page, is start following relevant profiles.
+One of the first things you should do once you’ve set up your Twitter page, start following relevant profiles.
 Not only does this mean you will get to see what these important pages are tweeting, but there is always a chance that they will then follow you back.